RetroDECK/ES-DE/THEMES-LEGACY.md

 * `pos` - type: NORMALIZED_PAIR.
 Default is "0.012 0.9515"
 * `origin` - type: NORMALIZED_PAIR.
-    - Where on the component `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the component exactly in the middle of the screen.
+    - Where on the element `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the element exactly in the middle of the screen.
 * `textColor` - type: COLOR.
 Default is 777777FF.
 * `textColorDimmed` - type: COLOR.
 Default is the same value as textColor.
 Must be placed under the 'system' view.
 * `iconColor` - type: COLOR.
 Default is 777777FF.